Build System

 comments at the top of those files explicitly call this out.

-If a future contribution has to touch the on-disk layout, the upgrade story has to change.
-Two reasonable options:
+If a future contribution has to touch the on-disk layout, the upgrade story has to change:

-*.mmapfiles, write a migration pass that rewrites the old format to the new one at worker startup, and gate the new pass on detecting an old header.
-The upgrade script for that release also needs to mention the one-time migration cost.Break upgrades for that release.
+versionfield in the 16-byte header, write a migration pass in the background worker or as a standalone tool, and mention the one-time migration cost in the upgrade script.Break upgrades for that release.
 Document it in the release notes and ship a hard failure at worker startup if the existing

-*.mmapfiles look like an old format – safer than silently misreading the bytes.
+*.mmapfiles carry an unrecognised version – safer than silently misreading the bytes.
 Users then go throughDROP EXTENSION provsql CASCADE; CREATE EXTENSION provsql, losing only the circuit data (their base tables are unaffected).

 Workflow During Development